Chaitanya0315/android-wheel-of-fortune/GroupProject/Docs/DesignDocumentTemplate.md

 ## 4 User Interface Design

 The following images are by no means final and are subject to change.
-These are a few screenshots of what the UI might look like
+These are a few screenshots of what the UI might look like.

 ![GUI Mockup](../Design-Team/design-mockups.png)